Tom Hicks (American football)

-Thomas Logan Hicks (born December 18, 1952) is a former American professional football player who played linebacker for five seasons for the Chicago Bears of the National Football League (NFL), from 1976 to 1980.
+Thomas Logan Hicks (born December 18, 1952) is an American former professional football player who was a linebacker for five seasons with the Chicago Bears of the National Football League (NFL), from 1976 to 1980.
 His jersey number was 54.

 During the 1978 NFL season, Hicks suffered a knee injury in Week 10 in a contest against the Seattle Seahawks.
 He was diagnosed with torn knee ligaments and underwent surgery that evening after the game.
 He missed the remainder of the 1978 NFL season.

 After a breakdown in contract negotiations for the 1981 season, Hicks retired.

-Hicks played college football for Illinois.
+Hicks played college football for the Illinois Fighting Illini.

 Hicks was an all-state linebacker at Willowbrook High School in Villa Park, IL (Class of 1971).